List Of Boxing Exercises

 Variations on Bodyweight Exercises

 Varying your bodyweight exercises to target the muscle groups that the heavy bag does will help be a supplement and a replacement for the bag itself.
+Bodyweight exercises require minimal equipment, which means you can put them to use almost anywhere.

 A cheaper alternative to a heavy bag would be wrist weights to add resistance to your punches.
 Caution: Heavy weights on the wrists can add too much tension to your joints and could cause injury.